rmjarvis/TreeCorr/docs/patches.rst

     astronomical survey area.
 If you really want to make patches according to 3-D clustering of points, then you should input x,y,z values instead.

-There are also two additional options which can affect how the k-means algorithm runs:
+There are also two additional options that can affect how the k-means algorithm runs:

 * ``kmeans_init`` specifies what procedure to use for the initialization